 This roughly translates to mean that a dog suffering from Dysplasia has an abnormal hip or elbow joint.
-There are several causes of dysplasia including genetics, environmental causes, and inadequate nutrition.
+There are several causes of Dysplasia, including genetics, environmental causes, and inadequate nutrition.

-The best and most effective way to prevent or reduce Dysplasia is to avoid a high-calorie intake and to follow strict portion and feeding guidelines.
-This approach can help slow or reduce rapid growth which is a common factor in Dysplasia.
+The best and most effective way to prevent or reduce Dysplasia is to avoid high-calorie intake and to follow strict portions and feeding guidelines.
+This approach can help slow or reduce rapid growth, which is a common factor in Dysplasia.

-Another important note is that Dysplasia can most commonly be seen in two distinct groups of the dogs.
+Another important note is that Dysplasia can most commonly be seen in two distinct groups of dogs.
 Puppies between the ages of 4 and 12 months and senior dogs with chronic joint diseases.

-Usually, severe cases of this health problem require surgery, which can hopefully reduce its severity and improve the dog’s health and quality of life but for some dogs this is unsuccessful.
+Usually, severe cases of this health problem require surgery, which can hopefully reduce its severity and improve the dog’s health and quality of life, but for some dogs, this is unsuccessful.

 Once again, it is more common in large breed dogs such as Rhodesian Ridgebacks but can happen to small and medium breeds dogs infrequently.

-However, unless you know that your dog is susceptible or predisposed to suffer from Osteochondrosis, you do not need to enact all of these drastic measures as many of them will have knock on effects.
+However, unless you know that your dog is susceptible or predisposed to suffer from Osteochondrosis, you do not need to enact all of these drastic measures as many of them will have knock-on effects.

-Sadly, Rhodesian Ridgeback’s are among a number of breeds that commonly experiences and develops heart disease.
+Sadly, Rhodesian Ridgeback’s are among a number of breeds that commonly experiences and develop heart disease.
 While this might sound scary to many, the risk of heart disease can be massively reduced with a carefully chosen diet.

 The two most important nutrients to watch out for when you have a dog with heart disease are the Omega Fatty Acids and Salt.

 You may have to contact the manufacturer of a particular brand or formula directly to get an estimate of the salt levels in their recipes.
-However, avoiding food that contains significant levels of added salt or naturally salty ingredients is a good start keep salt intake low.
+However, avoiding food that contains significant levels of added salt or naturally salty ingredients is a good start to keep salt intake low.

 These fatty acids are crucial to keeping a dog’s heart healthy and are most commonly found in high levels in fish ingredients.
 However, the Omega 3 Fatty Acids are also present in other ingredients like Flaxseed.

 While it is not required to list the level of the Omega Fatty Acids on the Guaranteed Analysis of a dog food formula, many brands do so which makes the challenge of finding a suitable formula with a high level of these fatty acids a more manageable endeavor for knowledgable and patient dog owners.

 Bloat is when a dog’s stomach becomes distended and rotates on its axis.
 This can often be caused by a mix of swallowed excessive amounts of air, fluid, and food.

 A Dermoid Sinus is an abnormality present from birth.
 It is a hollow indentation of skin that penetrates to deeper tissue.
 The primary concern with a Dermoid Sinus is that these indentations are especially prone to infection.

-As genetics plays a major factor in the overall health of a Ridgeback, it is imperative to pick a dog with a consistant and proven genetic heritage.
+As genetics plays a major factor in the overall health of a Ridgeback, it is imperative to pick a dog with a consistent and proven genetic heritage.

-The importance of nutrition is precisely why you need to feed your Ridgeback a dog food formula that contains high-quality ingredients that can provide appropriate and satisfactory nutrition.
+The importance of nutrition is precisely why you need to feed your Ridgeback, a dog food formula that contains high-quality ingredients that can provide appropriate and satisfactory nutrition.